zeruhur/loner/en/AP14_steampunk.md

 ## Special Rules

+### Steam Resonance

-- **Steam Resonance**: Characters in this world are attuned to the energy of steam.
+Characters in this world are attuned to the energy of steam.
 They have a Steam Resonance score that determines their connection to technological devices.
 Characters can perform daring feats by channeling steam resonance, but overuse may lead to overheating and negative effects.

+- Each character starts with a Steam Resonance (SR) score equal to 6.
+This reflects their natural affinity for steam technology.
+- Steam Resonance can be used to enhance actions, operate steam-powered devices, or perform special abilities unique to the character.
+- To perform an enhance action, the player spends a SR point and roll a die.
+If the result is higher than the current SR score the character overheats and suffers an impact and fails the action.
+Otherwise, the action is taken with advantage.
+- Characters regain SR points through rest or exposure to steam-rich environments, but can only regenerate a point per day naturally.

+### Clockwork Augmentations

-- **Clockwork Augmentations**: Characters can enhance their abilities through clockwork augmentations.
+Characters can enhance their abilities through clockwork augmentations.
 These can range from steam-powered limbs for increased strength to cog-driven optics for improved perception.
 However, over-dependence on augmentations might lead to loss of organic abilities.

+1. **Cogspring Legs**: Increases a character's speed and jump height, enabling breathtaking leaps or rapid sprints across short distances.

+2. **Steamfist Gauntlets**: Enhances strength, allowing for devastating punches that can bend metal or shatter stone.

+3. **Opti-Gear Eyes**: Grants superior vision, including the ability to zoom or see in low light conditions, turning the wearer into an exceptional scout or sniper.

+4. **Aetheric Heart**: A rare and costly augmentation that significantly boosts stamina and healing rate by harnessing Etherium energy.

+5. **Gearwork Wings**: A pair of mechanical wings enabling short-duration flight or extended gliding, perfect for reaching high places or making dramatic entrances.

+6. **Pneumatic Arms**: Provides immense lifting capacity and crushing power, ideal for heavy labor or breaking through barriers.

+7. **Vocal Modulator**: Allows the user to mimic any voice heard previously or amplify their own, useful for deception or commanding attention.

+8. **Chrono-Link Bracelet**: Enhances reaction time to near-instantaneous levels for a few seconds, simulating a brief period of time dilation.

+9. **Echo-Locator Ears**: Sonar-based augmentation granting echolocation, enabling navigation and detection of objects or beings through solid walls or in complete darkness.

+10. **Smoke Filtration Lungs**: Offers protection against smog, gas attacks, and respiratory toxins, filtering out harmful particles and converting them into breathable air.

+11. **Auto-Repairing Skin**: A mesh of fine clockwork and nanogears beneath the skin that gradually repairs wounds, reducing healing time.

+12. **Etherium Conduit Spine**: Enhances neural conductivity, allowing faster processing of information and heightened reflexes, beneficial for strategists and duelists alike.

+13. **Mnemonic Storage Drive**: Implanted in the brain, this device significantly increases memory capacity and recall speed, making the user a walking library of information.

+14. **Hydraulic Crunch Claws**: Replaces the hands with powerful clamps capable of crushing or manipulating heavy objects, while retaining fine motor control for delicate tasks.

+15. **Wind-Up Heart**: A backup heart that kicks in if the original fails, providing a second chance at life in dire circumstances.

+16. **Gyro-Balanced Core**: Improves balance and agility, allowing the user to perform acrobatic feats or fight on uneven terrain without losing footing.

+17. **Steam-Boosted Sensors**: Heightens all five senses, offering superhuman perception that can detect lies through a change in heartbeat or track quarry by scent alone.

+18. **Circuit-Weave Brain**: Enhances cognitive functions with clockwork precision, boosting problem-solving abilities, calculation speed, and potentially unlocking telekinetic capabilities through concentrated thought.

+### Cogwork Familiars

-- **Cogwork Familiars**: Characters can have cogwork animal companions.
+Characters can have cogwork animal companions.
 These steam-powered familiars can assist in various tasks, from scouting to combat.
 Players need to manage their familiars' steam reserves and perform maintenance.

+- Players can design their cogwork familiars, choosing from various animal forms that offer different abilities.
+For example, a cogwork owl could provide enhanced vision for scouting, while a cogwork wolf might offer combat support.
+- Familiars require steam to operate.
+Their steam reserves deplete with use and must be replenished through specific resources or by resting in a steam-enriched environment.
+- Regular maintenance is required to keep familiars operational.
+Neglect could lead to malfunctions or decreased efficiency in tasks.
+- Players can upgrade their familiars with parts obtained from quests, crafting, or trade, enhancing their abilities or adding new functions.

+#### Scoutwing Sparrow
+- **Concept**: Swift Scout
+- **Skills**: Skyline Navigator, Silent Glide
+- **Frailty**: Weather-Sensitive
+- **Gear**: Aether Lens Monocle, Message Capsule

+#### Guardhound Bulldog
+- **Concept**: Protective Guardian
+- **Skills**: Intruder Deterrent, Lockjaw Grip
+- **Frailty**: High Maintenance
+- **Gear**: Reinforced Plating, Olfactory Enhancer

+#### Puddlejumper Frog
+- **Concept**: Aquatic Explorer
+- **Skills**: Amphibious Mobility, Echo Resonance
+- **Frailty**: Pollution-Sensitive
+- **Gear**: Aetheric Bubble Generator, Retrieval Net

+#### Whiskertwist Mouse
+- **Concept**: Stealthy Spy
+- **Skills**: Wiretap Whiskers, Shadow Scamper
+- **Frailty**: Vulnerable Size
+- **Gear**: Data Storage Tail, Camouflage Coating

+#### Cogtail Peacock
+- **Concept**: Enchanting Performer
+- **Skills**: Hypnotic Display, Sonorous Call
+- **Frailty**: Elaborate Maintenance
+- **Gear**: Illumination Feathers, Aromatic Dispenser

+#### Geargrinder Owl
+- **Concept**: Nocturnal Watcher
+- **Skills**: Night Vision, Silent Surveillance
+- **Frailty**: Daylight Ineffective
+- **Gear**: Recording Eyes, Signal Jammer Claws

+### Smog Exposure

-- **Smog Exposure**: The thick smog covering certain areas can be harmful.
-Characters exposed to prolonged smog might suffer from respiratory issues, reduced visibility, and even hallucinations.
-Protective gear and antidotes become essential.
+The thick smog covering certain areas can be harmful.

+- Characters exposed to smog without protection suffer penalties, such as reduced visibility affecting combat and exploration, respiratory problems reducing stamina or health, and potential hallucinations impacting decision-making or causing illusions.
+- Protective gear like gas masks and antidotes can mitigate smog effects.
+Crafting or purchasing better protective equipment can offer greater resistance or immunity to specific smog-related penalties.
+- Smoggy areas pose navigation and survival challenges, requiring players to prepare adequately or find alternative routes.
+They can also be sources of unique quests, such as finding the cause of the smog, cleaning up an area, or rescuing affected NPCs.

 ## Optional Rules: Technomancing

 In this world, the dance of gears and the power of steam have granted some individuals the ability to bridge the gap between technology and magic, a practice known as Technomancing.
 By channeling their understanding of both the aetheric energies and the inner workings of machinery, these Technomancers can achieve feats that others can only dream of.

-Whenever you wish to employ your Technomantic talents, envision the outcome you desire.
-Channel your innate connection to machinery and the unseen aether, and pose a closed question to fate.
 Roll the dice, and let the range of possible answers guide your path:

 - **1. No and**: Your attempt at Technomancy not only fails but also triggers an unforeseen complication, leading to unexpected consequences.
 - **2. No**: Your efforts to harness Technomancy falter, yielding no discernible result.